enterprise-contract/ec-policies/README.md

 ### Building the docs

-The documentation in [`index.adoc`](antora-docs/modules/ROOT/pages/index.adoc) is generated from [`index.adoc.tmpl`](docsrc/index.adoc.tmpl) and from the annotations in the rego files themselves.
-Update the docs like this:
+The documentation is built using Antora.
+Install Antora as per [the instructions][antora] and then you should be able to build the docs like
+this:

-    make docs-build
+    make docs-refresh

 Those docs are published [here][docs] and imported automatically into the official [HACBS Documentation][hacbsdocs].